PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 Running and Entire Workflow
 ---------------------------

-You can trigger a full workflow run by either clicking on the run icon from the **Workflows** table or by selecting **Run All** from the **Actions** menu within a specific workflow.
+You can trigger a full workflow run by either clicking on the run icon from the **Workflows** hierarchy or by selecting **Run All** from the **Actions** menu within a specific workflow.

 You can also click on the **Toggle Start/Stop** button at the top of the workflow table.
 This toggle button will